ipld/ipld/data-structures/hashmap.md

  * Default hash algorithm(s) outputting a larger number of bits (e.g. a cryptographic hash function such as SHA2-256).
  * Resetting the `index` calculation to take bits from the start of the hash once maximum-depth is reached, allowing or theoretically infinite depth data structures.
  * Allowing flexibility in `bucketSize` at maximum-depth nodes.

-### Hash algorithm

-* The use of MurmurHash3 x64 128-bit needs further research and modelling.
-There may be more appropriate default algorithms for the IPLD HashMap with more optimal characteristics (speed, randomness, suitability for a web environment, etc.).
-* There may arise a demonstrated need to encode a nonce or key in the root block to support keyed hash algorithms.

 ### Buckets